ttan06/baseball_travels/docs/UserStories.md

   * Data Frame: ordered data frame with games, dates, cost, distance
 * Assumptions
   * Home games exist during time duration for selected teams

+### Map and Route Visualizer
+* Takes in different legal routes in the form of directed graph
+* Displays route on map using coordinates
+* Outputs visualized map and table displaying routes
+* Has toggle that can change route, and both map and table are updated